PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 11:50:30
+Last updated: 2024-04-08 11:51:06
-Random Quote: There's chaos in you.
-Embrace the chaos! - Arthur Harrow
+Random Quote: What if God doesn’t know what he’s doing?
+If the plan is wrong?
+If God is wrong? -